aconcan/markdown-cv/index.md

 * Introduced bank account penny testing, to the onboarding process, reducing initial onboarding failure by X%.
 * Led pricing renegotiations with all partners.
 Succeeded in increasing the average partner fee from 1.1% to 3.5%.
 * Wrote a script to pull daily inbound parter comms data from the Front API.
 Used this data to develop a partner scoring index that captured their cost to serve.
+> Handled comms for Peblo’s incoming CEO in the wake of a sudden change of leadership.
+Handled both partners and external company image.
+Reactive, crisis control, working in ambiguity, disagree and commit.

 `Nov 2019 - Nov 2022`
 ### Stripe